XinzhouLi/Corona/README.md

 # CoronaProject

 Title:Monopoly(Board game)

 1.prerequisites
 	Installation of java,must download the   main.java,service.java,monopolyMap.java,player.java,constant.java,property.java

 2. Intro of the project
-	A board game called Monopoly, all the players stand on the start location, they are allowed to move(the number of steps they moved depend on the the dice number).
+	A board game called Monopoly, all the players stand on the start location, they are allowed to move(the number of steps they moved depend on the dice number).
 Created by Joseph Yiu Chu Lam,Sarmad Manzar,Ali Parsaee,Xudong Miao,Xinzhou Li.

 	Technology used:   Java.